lisa-dai/power-outage-analysis/README.md

 * <code>CAUSE.CATEGORY</code> (nominal) captures high-level reasons for outages, which are directly linked to their expected durations (i.e., intentional attack vs. severe weather).

 Categorical variables are encoded using OneHotEncoder to convert nominal categories into dummy variables.
 Numerical variables are left as-is besides standardization using StandardScaler.

-The modeling algorithm I chose was LinearRegression.
+The modeling algorithm I chose was LinearRegression, as it’s a straightforward and interpretable modeling algorithm that’s typically a strong starting point for regression problems.

 The RMSE of the baseline model is 7007.01.
 This equals an average deviation of 116.78 hours, an extremely high value.
 We can conclude that the baseline model is not good.